Skip to Content

 2 tablespoons of oil

-A sprig of curry leaves(substitute 1-2 bay leaf)
+A sprig of curry leaves(substitute 1 to 2 bay leaves)

 3 cardamom pods slightly bruised